steveturbek/Tangible-Interfaces-Submarine-Design-Project/examples/svg-dashboard-helper-SKILL.md

 [upload new SVG from Figma - updated design, no code]

 Please merge the animation code into my updated design.
-[Tell Claude if element names changed, or say "same element names as before"]
+[Tell the AI if element names changed, or say "same element names as before"]
 ```

 ## Technical Requirements